mindsdb/mindsdb/mindsdb/integrations/handlers/notion_handler/README.md

 The required arguments to establish a connection are,
 * `api_token`: API key for acessing the Notion instance.

+NOTE: To access any database or page, the `api_token` must be added as it's connection.
+To add that as a connection, navigate to the page/database settings and add connection and enter the name of the api token integration.

 ## Usage
 In order to make use of this handler and connect to an Notion in MindsDB, the following syntax can be used,